Ore Mountain Toy Museum, Seiffen

-The Ore Mountain Toy Museum in Seiffen (Erzgebirgische Spielzeugmuseum Seiffen) is an internationally known museum of Ore Mountain toys and Ore Mountain folk art.
-It was opened in 1953 in Seiffen.
+The Ore Mountain Toy Museum in Seiffen (Erzgebirgische Spielzeugmuseum Seiffen) is an internationally known museum of Ore Mountain folk art and toys.
+It was opened in 1953 in Seiffen, Germany.
 In 1973 it was joined by the Ore Mountains Open-Air Museum (Erzgebirgische Freilichtmuseum), a folk art and local historic museum with 14 houses typical of the Ore Mountains before 1900 on the edge of the toy village.

 History

-The history of the toy museum began with the Seiffen Wooden Toy and Merchandise Exhibition (Holzspielwaren- und Holzwaren-Ausstellung Seiffen) that took place from 9 July to 3 August 1914 in the Albert Salon.
+The museum originated with the Seiffen Wooden Toy and Merchandise Exhibition (Holzspielwaren- und Holzwaren-Ausstellung Seiffen) that took place from 9 July to 3 August 1914 in the Albert Salon.
 For an entry fee of 50 pfennigs – 25 pfennigs for children – visitors were fascinated, for example, by a Noah's Ark with 300 animals, chess pieces, products of the reifendrehen woodturning craft that was only carried out in Seiffen at the time by a compulsory guild (Zwangsinnung), as well as larger animal figures, that were cut out of posts.
 On show were products of Runddreherei, a form of woodturning and ornate carvings, as well as straw-covered objects, which were actually not part of the business, but were made at the request of the leader.

 The exhibition was organised by a priest, Hermann Härtel (b 30 September 1864 in Lichtenstein; d 7 August 1919 in Seiffen/Sa.) together with the district trade association which he had been chairman of for many years.
 Härtel enhanced the exhibition with a part of his parish collection.

 In a room that had been furnished in the manner of an old Ore Mountain parlour were displayed a painted four-poster bed (1764), a huge chest (1734), a chest with a lid painted on the inside (1785), a colourful wardrobe covered with flowers (1798), a giant farmer's table with a tabletop of valuable wood, stone items, guild tankards, glasses and other household items.
 On the table stood a might clay pitcher (1739), a tin lamp (Gockel-Lampe) and an open family bible.
 The whole was completed by a wood-shaving candlestick (Spanleuchter) with wooden shavings.
 After a tour visitors could buy a "miniature farmhouse room with a stove in a matchbox" at the counter.